himotoyoshi/carray/guides/users/05_masks.md

 #       [  3.0,  4.0, -1.0 ] ]
 ```

-`unmask` with no argument at all clears the marks and leaves whatever was
+`unmask` with no argument at all clears the mask and leaves whatever was
 stored underneath — the values `value` shows:

 ```ruby